2005 NCAA Division I women's basketball tournament: Notable events

 In the Philadelphia Regional, Tennessee faced Purdue in the second round.
 The victory represented the 880th win for coach Pat Summitt, moving her beyond Dean Smith 879 career victories, to claim the top spot in college basketball career victories.
 Rutgers upset Ohio State to advance to the regional final, but top seeded Tennessee won to advance.
 In the Kansas City Regional, top seeded Michigan State defeated the 2 seed Stanford to advance.
 The single exception was in the Tempe Regional, where second seeded Baylor upset North Carolina to earn a spot at the Final Four.

 In one semifinal, Baylor faced LSU.
 Five years earlier, Baylor had won just seven games against twenty losses, and had never been to an NCAA Tournament.
 Then they hired Kim Mulkey, who coached the team to an NCAA berth in her first year, and now was coaching a team in the Final Four.
 However, thirteen minutes into the game, LSU led 24–9.
 The two teams had played before, in the opening regular season game for Baylor.
 In that game the Lady Bears found themselves down by 19 points at halftime.
 They almost closed the gap, but ended up with a one-point loss.
 This time, they found themselves down again by a large margin.
 Mulkey called a timeout, and the team responded with six straight points.
 Not long after, a three-pointer cut the lead to six, and they continued to chip away, reaching the halftime with the score tied at 28.
 After the break, LSU retook the lead, and were up by four points with just over eight minutes to play, but would go scoreless for five minutes.
 Baylor retook the lead, and held on to win 68–57 to advance to the championship game.
+Ironically, 16 years later, Kim Mulkey would depart Baylor to become the head coach at LSU.